vesellov/bitdust.docs.old/crypto_contracts.md

 ## Business requirements

 BitDust do not have (and do not need) own currency - we count hardware resources, not euros, bucks or BitCoins.
-However to be able to buy/sell PC resources, off course, necessary to implement some kind of exchange market.
+However to be able to buy/sell PC resources, of course, necessary to implement some kind of exchange market.
 There are several important points needs to be considered in this topic:

 + Because of distributed design of whole BitDust eco-system all billings and payments must be fully decentralized.
 That means there should not exist one single point of interest - nobody should be able to control and manage all billing operations in the network.